- Financial aid

 Many faculty are members of SIL International, an organization which works with minority languages in over 40 countries, but other organizations are also represented.
 The faculty of SIL-UND includes linguists who are active in the Americas, Africa, Europe, Asia, and the Pacific during most of the year.
 A core of them returns every summer; others spend longer periods overseas before returning to teach.

 “Every day was chock full of new ideas and activities.
 Never a dull moment!
 I appreciated the swiftness with which we received feedback on assignments, and the esprit de corps, the commitment of the teachers.”

 Students at each session have a variety of motives for coming.
 Some are undergraduates who are interested in a thorough introduction to linguistics, perhaps for a career in translation or literacy.
-Some are planning to go overseas and learn a language that is very different from European languages, working in service with its speakers to improve their linguistic and educational situation; a substantial number of these students are especially interested in Bible translation.
+Some are planning to go overseas and learn a language that is very different from European languages, working in service with its speakers to improve their linguistic and educational situation; the majority of these students are considering a career in Bible translation.
 Some are teachers of English or foreign languages, interested in linguistics as a means of gaining a new perspective on their specialty.
 Some plan to go on to doctoral work in linguistics.
 Some know they love languages and linguistics; others want to find out.